Founder eyes tough economy as Frieze art fair nears

 "But actually 2009 was quite a good year and 2010 was a better year and so it did come back pretty quickly and very few galleries went under."

-While Frieze does not publicise how much art its participating galleries sell each year, more easily trackable auctions showed a slump in volumes and equally rapid recovery.
+While Frieze does not publicize how much art its participating galleries sell each year, more easily trackable auctions showed a slump in volumes and equally rapid recovery.

 "The prediction at that point was, okay, there's been this huge boom for the last seven years, uninterrupted, half the galleries are not going to be here next year.
 It just didn't happen."